How Dr. Scott Wise Dipped into New Markets

 After fewer than 12 weeks of treatment in the Endless Pools Dual Propulsion pool at Wise Physical Therapy, she regained almost all of her mobility and, with "no limp, got all her calf strength back."

 "'I can't believe this,'" Dr. Wise recalls her telling him. "'I'm back to work!'"

 New Revenue Streams

-With the Endless Pool, Dr. Wise can program classes outside the usual physical/sports therapy boxes.
+With indoor therapy pools from Endless Pools, Dr. Wise can program classes outside the usual physical/sports therapy boxes.

 "We teach swimming classes for kids who'd rather get in warm water than cold water."
-Wise PT also uses their Endless Pool to participate in SilverSneakers®, the Medicare-covered group fitness classes that are free to eligible seniors.
+Wise PT also uses their Endless Pools models to participate in SilverSneakers®, the Medicare-covered group fitness classes that are free to eligible seniors.

 For his core sports patients, "We found we could put the current on and do some very hard balance exercises in the pool.
 They can jump in the pool, jump in front of the flow, jump out of the flow … Also putting a person at different angles to the flow, we get a lot of muscle contractions we couldn't get on land."

 Best of all, Dr. Wise finds, his clients love being in the pool.
 "There are times we have to tell them, 'You have to go on land now.'"